|

 Understanding that it is often very anxiety provoking to consider treatment for yourself or your child, please try to keep in mind that an initial visit is, first and foremost, a chance to see whether you, (or your family) and I, are a "good match", and whether my services can meet your needs.
 A first appointment is not necessarily a commitment to engage in treatment.

-To schedule an appointment, please register on line or call me at 617-848-2937.
+To schedule an appointment, please register here.

 Anne Fenton, MD